 The Meeting: This is a 75 minute meeting for students and parent(s).
 Time is dependent on the number of questions that families wish to discuss.
 Parents and students will receive the questions most often asked ahead of our meeting.
 They may bring their own questions as well.
 During the meeting, I answer the questions that students and parents have chosen.
 At the end of our session, I email our questions and answers from our Session Sheet home for future reference.
 Students often follow up with a Plan meeting in the fall of their freshman year.

-The premise: There are so many questions about the college process.
-I have over 40 of them in a list of the most common questions that parents and students ask.
-But students and parents may have their own set of questions.
+The premise: There are so many questions about the high school to college journey.
+I send a list of over 40 questions that are most often asked, and answer any additional questions students and parents may have.

 The Meeting: This is a 90 minute meeting for students and parent(s).
 Time is dependent on the number of questions that families wish to discuss.
 Parents and students will receive the questions most often asked ahead of our meeting.
 They may bring their own questions as well.
 During the meeting, I answer the questions that students and parents have chosen.
 I dispel any myths and also make active suggestions based on the questions that the student and parents ask.
 At the end of our session, The College Question and Answer Session Sheet is emailed home.
 If students want to schedule a follow up meeting to ask more questions as they proceed through their high school years, it is easy to do so.

 The premise: Students who have an idea of possible majors of interest to them have the benefit of selecting colleges with those programs in mind and using their electives to complement their studies.
 They are also more likely to graduate in four years.

 The Meeting: Students complete a questionnaire with questions pertaining to their interests, passions, characteristics, and other criteria.
 Then we meet for an Intake Meeting, where we discuss their answers and add details to create a "career canvas."
 I then prepare a list of several possible college majors that match the whole student.